okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 A Condition is a way to further restrict a permission in a Custom Admin Role.
 Ex. restricting access to specific profile attributes.

-NOTE: Currently conditions are only available for `okta.users.read` and `okta.users.userprofile.manage`
+NOTE: Currently conditions are only available for `okta.users.read` and `okta.users.userprofile.manage`.
+NOTE: Admins cannot be restricted from viewing some attributes (First name, Last name, Username, Primary$ email, or Mobile phone).

 ### Condition object Properties